andreasbm/router-slot/README.md

 - Easy to use API
 - Specify params in the path
 - Zero dependencies
-- Everything you wish for in a router!
 - Uses the [history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API)

 ## Install the dependency